configcat/docs/website/docs/sdk-reference/node.md

 ## Polling Modes

 The *ConfigCat SDK* supports 3 different polling mechanisms to acquire the setting values from *ConfigCat*.
-After latest setting values are downloaded, they are stored in the internal cache then all requests are served from there.
+After latest setting values are downloaded, they are stored in the internal cache then all `getValue()` calls are served from there.
 With the following polling modes, you can customize the SDK to best fit to your application's lifecycle.

 ### Auto polling (default)